 THE REALTIME CENTER FOR LEARNING TRAINING PROGRAM

-Applicants are encouraged to attend an Open House Workshop where detailed information about the job field, classes and requirements are covered.
-In addition, applicants have a hands-on opportunity to see and try the equipment and get a basic feel for the topics that will be covered in the Center’s classes.
+Applicants are encouraged to reach out to the Realtime Center so they can receive detailed information about the job field, classes and student requirements are covered.
 This allows potential students to make an informed decision before enrolling in the training program.

 Students accepted into the program will begin with Court Reporting Studies, Unit 1 and progress sequentially through Court Reporting Studies to Unit 24 and an internship.
 Students may progress through the Court Reporting Studies units at their own pace, with a minimum of three Units completed each quarter.